Blow-ups of three-dimensional toric singularities: Non-toric three-dimensional blow-ups. Case of point

-According to proposition \ref{defS} (or by the classification of two-dimensional plt pairs \cite{Koetal}), the curve $\G_0$ is locally a toric subvariety of $Z_0$ in every sufficiently small analytic neighborhood of each point of $\G_0$.
+According to Proposition \ref{defS} the curve $\G_0$ is locally a toric subvariety of $Z_0$ in every sufficiently small analytic neighborhood of each point of $\G_0$.
 Note also that $Z_0$ is a smooth variety at a general point of $\G_0$.